JeyRunner/tuda-typst-templates/templates/tudapub/tudapub.typ

   //                      Note that this may be less stable than "adapted", thus when you notice visual problems with the outline switch to "adapted".
   outline_table_of_contents_style: "rewritten",

+  // Use own rewritten footnote display implementation.
+  // This may be less table than the buildin footnote display impl.
+  // Thus when having problems with the rendering of footnote disable this option.
+  footnote_rewritten_fix_alignment: true,

+  // When footnote_rewritten_fix_alignment is true, add a hanging intent to multiline footnotes.
+  footnote_rewritten_fix_alignment_hanging_indent: true,

   // Use 'Roboto Slab' instead of 'Robot' font for figure captions.
   figure_caption_font_roboto_slab: true,